 The Scent of Sunshine

-INTRO: This poem reflects my memory of time spent with my mother.
+This poem reflects my memory of time spent with my mother.
 Happy Mother’s Day to all the mothers reading this poem.
 I wrote this poem, in 2019, after bringing my clothes in from drying outside in the sunshine on a hot sunny day while living in Yeppoon, Central Queensland.
-This poem reflects on a pleasant childhood memory that I remember through the smell of clothes that have been dried in the hot summer sun.
+This poem reflects on a pleasant childhood memory that I remember through the smell of clothes dried in the hot summer sun.

 I wrote this poem, one summer day while living in sunny Yeppoon, Central Queensland after I brought the clothes in from drying outside in the sunshine.
 Beverley Joy.

-PODCAST The Scent of Sunshine
+Listen HERE – Poem The Scent of Sunshine

 Breathe deep the sunshine in the clothes.